 Users and their needs

 - Data repository – this section contains all EO/GNSS archived data collected by the administrator of the service.
+Volume of data exceeds several hundred of gigabytes and still growing.

 - Standard tools (display, zoom, pan, extend, measurement of distance and area, search, information about the metadata, etc.);